thytran1/assignments/PM2.md

 Write clearly the context of use for your interface.
 All three elements of the context of use should be described.

-For example, in the menu case, we expect some serve people walking up to be seated later, some are for To-Go users only, and some are table-side.
+For example, in the menu case, we expect some served people walking up to be seated later, some are for To-Go users only, and some are table-side.
 Some accept credit only and some allow cash.
 Any of these is fine, but this should be made clear.